 “When these things begin to take place, stand up and lift up your heads, because your redemption is drawing near.”
 (Luke 21:28).

 So… Press on… and…

-Or, perhaps you would you like to know how to begin this journey and take the very first of the First Steps by turning from your current path and committing your path to Christ? — Use the Contact page and we’ll get you started.
+Are you interested in being discipled one-on-one in the fundamentals of life in Christ?
+Or, would you like to begin this journey by turning from your current path and committing your path to Christ? — Use the Contact page and we’ll get you started.